 The IIOP protocol allows an object in one ORB to invoke on an object in another ORB.
 Non-CORBA systems do not have to support this protocol.
 One way to interface CORBA to such systems is to construct a gateway using the DSI.
 This gateway appears as a CORBA server containing many CORBA objects.
 The server uses the DSI to trap the incoming invocations and translate them into calls to the non-CORBA system.
 A combination of the DSI and DII allows a process to be a bi-directional gateway.
 The process can receive messages from the non-CORBA system and use the DII to make CORBA calls.
-It can use the DSI to receive requests from the CORBA system.
+It can use the DSI to receive requests from the CORBA system and translate these into messages in the non-CORBA system.